Chart Color Schemes

 Delacombe is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Delacombe's dwelling structures, as per the latest Census, consisted of 94.6% houses and 5.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 85.6% houses and 14.5% other dwellings.
-Home ownership in Delacombe stood at 27.3%, with mortgaged dwellings at 46.2% and rented ones at 26.4%.
-The median monthly mortgage repayment was $1,500, exceeding Non-Metro Vic.'s average of $1,499.
-The median weekly rent in Delacombe was $360, higher than Non-Metro Vic.'s $300.
-Nationally, Delacombe's mortgage repayments were lower at $1,500 compared to Australia's average of $1,863, and rents were also lower at $360 compared to the national figure of $375.
+Dwelling structure in Delacombe, as evaluated at the 2016 Census, comprised 94.6% houses and 5.4% other dwellings.
+In comparison, Non-Metro Vic.'s dwelling structure was 85.6% houses and 14.5% other dwellings.
+Home ownership in Delacombe was at 27.3%, with mortgaged dwellings at 46.2% and rented dwellings at 26.4%.
+The median monthly mortgage repayment in Delacombe was $1,500, compared to Non-Metro Vic.'s average of $1,499.
+The median weekly rent figure for Delacombe was $360, while Non-Metro Vic.'s was $300.
+Nationally, Delacombe's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing